 Speaking up in any way may be difficult - and is not possible or safe for everyone - but it can be worthwhile if you're up for it!
 Our Community Story Blog is just one way to go public with your experience.

 See our page of resources for more information about providing feedback and filing formal complaints against professionals who do harm.

 Can you provide accessibility support for folks who require it in order to participate?

 If you have accessibility needs or you’d prefer to have your story transcribed, record it as a voice memo on your phone and email it directly to email@example.com

 Phone or skype sessions can be arranged and in-person transcription is also available in the Greater Toronto Area.
 Please reach out if you’d like some help to tell your story.
-If a translator is needed, we can figure out a way to make that happen!
+If a translator is needed, we can figure out a way to make that happen too.

-The Obstetric Justice Project (formerly The Reproductive Justice Story Project) has no operating budget.
-We rely on the generosity of friends and supporters to cover web & survey hosting and the cost of print materials.
+The Obstetric Justice Project has no funding and is run entirely on volunteer power.
+We rely on the generosity of friends, colleagues, and supporters to cover web & survey hosting and the cost of print materials.

 Donations are always welcome by e-transfer to firstname.lastname@example.org if you'd like to help keep things going.

 The biggest way to show support and spread the word about the project is to share & engage with posts on social media!

 Donations of landscape-aligned photos of hospitals and clinics (inside and out) in your area for use on the blog are also needed.
 Please send photos to email@example.com if you’d like to help.